Skip to content

 "Made in USA" Disputes

 FTC requires that "Made in USA" claims mean "all or virtually all" manufacturing occurs domestically.
 With approximately 80 percent of supplement ingredients originating from China, this claim is risky unless your raw materials are genuinely domestic.
+In July 2025, the FTC issued warning letters emphasizing this standard and specifically contacted Amazon and Walmart about unqualified Made in USA claims on marketplace listings.
 "Manufactured in the USA" or "Manufactured in a US facility from imported and domestic ingredients" are more defensible alternatives.

 How to Protect Your Brand